Table of Contents

 Also referred to as a parotid box, it is important to know the borders of this structure: the external acoustic meatus lies cranially, the mandibular ramus ventrally, the pharynx medially, the sternocleidomastoid muscle dorsally, and the digastric muscle and stylohyoideus muscle caudally.

 The following structures are prominent in the retromandibular fossa:

-- The parotid gland, which is one of the three major salivary glands.
+- The parotid gland, which is one of the 3 major salivary glands.
 Via the retromandibular vein and the nerve network of the facial nerve, it is divided into a superficial and a deep part.
 The superficial part (outer lobe) touches the zygomatic arch and crosses the anterior margin of the masseter muscle.
 The lateral expansion reaches the mandible.
 The lower part (inner lobe) is significantly bulkier and completely fills the retromandibular fossa.

-- The retromandibular vein merges the maxillary and the superficial temporal veins and flows into the internal jugular vein.
+- The retromandibular vein merges the maxillary and superficial temporal veins and flows into the internal jugular vein.

 - The parotid plexus, which is the splitting of the facial nerve into its branches for the innervation of the mimic muscles.

 - The parotid duct, the excretory duct of the parotid gland, leads to an opening on the opposite side of the second molar teeth.